andrea-gariboldi/Facebook-Fake-News-Dataset/code/README.md

 5. [License](#license)

 ## Introduction
-This GitHub repository houses the code for Facebook-Fake-News.
+In this GitHub directory the code for the Facebook-Fake-News project is contained.
 Please feel free to browse the code, raise issues, or submit pull requests.
 Your feedback and contributions are highly valued.

 Happy coding! 🚀